Taxodium distichum: Cultivation and uses

-The bald cypress is hardy and can be planted in hardiness zones 4 through 10 in the US.
+The bald cypress is hardy and can be planted in hardiness zones 4 through 10 in the US or prehaps even down to USDA zone 11.
 The species is a popular ornamental tree that is cultivated for its light, feathery foliage and orangey brown to dull red autumnal color.
 In cultivation it thrives on a wide range of soils, including well-drained sites where it would not grow naturally because juvenile seedlings cannot compete with other vegetation.
 Cultivation is successful far north of its native range, even to southern Canada.
 It is also commonly planted in Europe, Asia, and other temperate and subtropical locales.
 Additionally it is sometimes planted in gardens and parks Eastern Australia with most specimens being found in Temperate to warm temperate areas although two trees are thriving in an open location along a drain on the side of the highway north of Port Douglas Queensland (the tree itself is at a latitude and longitude of-16.4853970, 145.4134609), so it would seem the species can grow well in tropical conditions.
 It does, however, require hot summers for good growth.

 When planted in locales with the cool summers of oceanic climates, growth is healthy but very slow; some specimens in northeastern England have only grown to 4-5 m tall in 50 years and do not produce cones.
 One of the oldest specimens in Europe was planted in the 1900s in the Arboretum de Pézanin in Burgundy, France.
 An alley of Louisiana cypress trees was planted in the 18th century in the park of the Château de Rambouillet, southwest of Paris.

 Bald cypress has great merchantable yields.
 In virgin stands, yields from 112 to 196 m^{3}/ha were common, and some stands may have exceeded 1,000 m^{3}/ha.